CopernicaMarketingSoftware/Documentation/Publisher/en/campaign-tutorial-reactivation.md

 * Add a new "AND" condition to the rule and select "Check on date or period"
 * Select the field with the last purchase date.
-* Set the "before" and "after" dates to 1 year ago.
+* Set the "before" date to 1 year ago.
+* Optional: If you want to send an automatic email to the selection the "after" date should be set to 1 year ago too, so profiles only receive an email exactly 1 year after their last purchase.
 * Rebuild the selection to test if it works.

 ## Reactivation